How to Register for Services

 impact of the disability.

-student must schedule an intake appointment with an SDRC staff member
+3. Meeting to request service: Schedule an intake appointment with an SDRC staff member

 to discuss available support services and the process for requesting accommodations.

-Participate: It is important
+4. Participate and Advocate: It is important

 for the student to participate in the determination and selection of reasonable